 Mosquitoes

-Mosquitoes are active in New York City from April through October.
-During this time, mosquitoes look to lay their eggs in slow-moving or standing water.
+Mosquitoes are most active in New York City from April through October.
+During this time, they seek to lay their eggs in slow-moving or standing water.

 Diseases Spread by Mosquitoes